Sourav776/Pie/README.md

 4.Import the Database on a MSSQL server (for my case, it's MSSQL-2014) 5.Now, you may need to change/give some credentials to the file "PieChart\Web.config" in the <connectionStrings> tag.
 6. Finally,It better be good to run.

+//

+Search is only enabled for Car Model.